 The award was given to Ms. Angelina Ilyukhina for her research paper on "Assessing Risks of Collusive Behavior when Firms use Blockchain", Mr. Andrey Shmelev for his research paper on "Do Cryptocurrencies Facilitate Tax Evasion?
 An Economic Analysis Based on the U.S. and Swiss Tax Regulation"and to Ms. Ann-Kathrin Störr for her research paper on"Applying a Floor Price for Flight Tickets – The Way to Fight Climate Change?".
 Congratulations!

 You will be provided free lodging and some of the meals during the seminar.
-Additionally, you will receive an allowance of CHF 700 to cover part of your expenses for the flight and incidentals.
+Additionally, you will receive an allowance of a maximum of CHF 700 to cover part of your expenses for the flight.

 You are responsible for your travel arrangements (i.e. flight etc.), visa, etc. and have to be present from the first day of the seminar to the final day.
 You can, of course, arrive ahead of time or prolong your stay if you like (at own expenses).